dk23mer1r12-nitw/ML-dataset-for-Materials-letters/README.md

 **License**
 The Python scripts, Jupyter Notebooks, and associated code files used in this work are released under the MIT License, which permits free reuse, modification, distribution, and integration in other projects, provided that proper credit is given to the author.

+MIT License

+Copyright (c) 2025 Dudla Kishore Babu

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 **Citation**
 Provide the dataset citation, including DOI.